azt3k/bonethug/README.md

     UserKnownHostsFile=/dev/null
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Setup a remote server**

-*This wraps mina to call all the commandsThis installs all the required software on a remote server*
+*This installs all the required software on a remote server using mina to call
+all the commands*

+`thug setup-env {development|staging|production}`

+**Initialise remote DB**

+*Creates a user and a database on a local mysql db server on the remote machine
+defined in config/cnf.yml then applies the appropriate permissions.*

-`thug setup_env {development|staging|production}`
+`thug init-db {development|staging|production}`

 **Setup and Deploy to Remote Server**